Reference

 Pros:

-• allows very low latency or synchronization error
+• allows very low latency and synchronization error

 Cons: